-93 Legislative text

-Ī Article 22 - Requirements relating to transparency

-(iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.

-STS criteria

-93. (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.
+93 gislative text Article 22 - Requirements relating to transparency (iii) information about the risk retained, including information on which of the modalities provided fo r in Article 6(3) has been applied, in accordance with Article 6.
+STS criteria 93. (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.
 Verified?
-Yes

-PCS Comment

-This information will be contained in the Investors Report: see "Regulatory disclosure and retention undertaking" and the statements contained therein as to risk retained, the relevant modalities, and related covenants.
-In particular see statement in §(c) where it is stated that BMPS, pursuant to the Intercreditor Agreement << shall disclose that it continues to fulfil the obligation to maintain the material net economic interest in the Securitisation in accordance with option 3(a) of Article 6 and give the relevant information to the Noteholders and prospective investors in this respect on a quarterly basis through the Investors Report;&gt;&gt;.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines
+Yes PCS Comment Section 4.4.
+Disclosure Requirements and "EU Retention and Information undertaking".
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-Ī

-(f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation;

-94. (f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation;
+94 Legislative text Article 22 - Requirements relating to transparency (f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation; STS criteria 94. (f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation; Verified?
+Yes PCS Comment Section 4.4.
+Disclosure Requirements and section 8 General (13).
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines